GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The good news about computers is that they do what you tell them to do.
-The bad news is that they do what you tell them to do.
+What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.

-~ Ted Nelson
+~ Tim Berners-Lee
 <pre>

 </pre>